-A. AIIB Under International Law
+2.1 AIIB under International Law

-AIIB is an international organization established by the AIIB Articles of Agreement (entered into force on December 25, 2015), a multilateral treaty, the Parties to which comprise the Membership of the Bank.
-Accordingly, AIIB is both constituted and governed by public international law, the sources of which include applicable international conventions, customary international law, general principles of law and subsidiary means for the determination of rules of law.
+AIIB is an international organization established by the AIIB Articles of Agreement (entered into force on Dec.
+25, 2015), a multilateral treaty, the Parties to which comprise the Membership of the Bank.
+During the negotiations of the Articles of Agreement, the Chief Negotiators agreed that certain formulations in the text represented general understandings which needed to be recorded.
+The Chief Negotiators’ Report, adopted in tandem with the final text of the Articles of Agreement, summarizes these understandings, for future reference when interpreting the Articles of Agreement.
+Accordingly, AIIB is both constituted and governed by public international law, the sources of which according to Article 38 of the Statute of the International Court of Justice include applicable international conventions, customary international law, general principles of law and subsidiary means for the determination of rules of law.

-As an international organization, AIIB possesses international legal personality independent of that of its Members.
+AIIB’s international legal personality exits independent of that of its Members.
 Under the Articles of Agreement, AIIB possesses full juridical personality and, in particular, the full legal capacity (i) to contract; (ii) to acquire, and dispose of, immovable and movable property; (iii) to institute and respond to legal proceedings; and (iv) to take such other action as may be necessary or useful for its purpose and activities.
 Operated under public international law, AIIB has, for instance, concluded a Headquarters Agreement with the Government of the People’s Republic of China to define the legal status, privileges and immunities for AIIB’s operation and functioning in China.
 It has also entered into relationship or cooperation agreements with other development-related international organizations and, in particular, other multilateral development banks, to facilitate the fulfilment of its objectives and delivery of its mandate.
 The Articles of Agreement and the Headquarters Agreement have been registered with the United Nations Secretariat in accordance with Article 102 of the Charter of the United Nations.
 AIIB has also been granted permanent observer status by the United Nations General Assembly to promote cooperation with the United Nations (UNGA Resolution A/RES/73/216).

-B. AIIB’s Internal Legal Framework
+2.2 AIIB’s Internal Legal Framework

 AIIB’s Internal Legal Framework legally and logically arises from the Articles of Agreement and the roles and competence attributed to the Board of Governors, the Board of Directors and the President.
-It responds to the authority of the Board of Governors to adopt rules and regulations, and the power of the Board of Directors to establish Policies and adopt the Staff Regulations.
-It is also established in accordance with the generally recognized principles of international administrative law which derive from public international law which governs AIIB.
+It responds to the authority of the Board of Governors to adopt resolutions on the most important matters of the Bank, and the power of the Board of Directors to establish Policies, Strategies and Regulations governing the Bank’s operations and administration.
+The Internal Legal Framework is also established in accordance with applicable public international law, including the generally recognized principles of international administrative law.

-Together, this forms a governance hierarchy, ordering the Board of Governors highest, with the Board of Directors subject to the authority of the Board of Governors, and the President subject to the authority of the Board of Directors.
+Together, this forms a governance hierarchy, ordering the Board of Governors highest, with the Board of Directors subject to the authority of the Board of Governors, and the Board of Directors supervising and being capable of delegating authority to the President.
 The Articles of Agreement specify that the President is the chief of staff and legal representative of AIIB.
-As such, the President may add to the Policies and the Staff Regulations issued by the Board of Directors, but not detract from them or alter them.
+As such, the President may add to the rules established by the Board of Directors, but not detract from them or alter them.
 The Board of Directors and the President have established various committees, on a formal legal basis, to advise them on issues under their remit and assist them in the supervision and management of the Bank.

-Therefore, within AIIB, the Board of Governors adopts the By-Laws of the Bank to complement the Articles of Agreement, including provisions governing the organization of annual meeting, membership and financial matters of the Bank, and terms of office of the Governors, Directors and President.
-It also adopts the Codes of Conduct for Board Officials and Bank Personnel.
-The Board of Directors adopts all Policies as well as the Staff Regulations.
-To properly discharge the powers vested in them, the Board of Governors and the Board of Directors adopt their own Rules of Procedure.
-The President adopts Directives and the Staff Rules.
-Directives may implement Policies, but they may sometimes be standalone initiatives of the President.
-Directives and Staff Rules may be complemented by Administrative Guidance issued under the delegated authority of the President.
+Therefore, within AIIB, the Board of Governors adopts the By-Laws of the Bank to complement the Articles of Agreement, including provisions governing the organization of the annual meeting, membership and financial matters of the Bank, and terms of office of the Governors, Directors, and President.
+It also adopts the Codes of Conduct for Board Officials and Bank Personnel and the Rules for the Election of the President.
+The Board of Directors adopts all Policies, Strategies and Regulations governing the Bank’s operations and administration, including the Staff Regulations.
+To properly exercise the powers vested in them, the Board of Governors and the Board of Directors adopt their own Rules of Procedure.
+The President adopts Directives, including the Staff Rules.
+Directives may implement the decisions of the Board of Directors, but they may sometimes be stand-alone initiatives by the President.
+Directives may be complemented by Administrative Guidance issued under the delegated authority of the President.

-The Board of Governors, being AIIB’s highest governing body, is vested with all powers in the operations of the Bank.
+The Board of Governors, being AIIB’s highest governing body, is vested with all powers regarding the operations of the Bank.
 Such powers may be delegated to the Board of Directors, except those provided in Article 23(2) or other provisions of the Articles of Agreement.
-The Board of Governors has adopted AIIB By-Laws under the authority of the Articles of Agreement.
+The Board of Governors has adopted the AIIB By-Laws under the authority of the Articles of Agreement.
+The AIIB By-Laws are intended to be complementary to the Articles of Agreement, addressing issues like the annual meeting of the Board of Governors, membership, and financial matters of the Bank, among others.
+The AIIB By-Laws also contain provisions on the terms of service of the Governors, Directors, President, and Vice-Presidents of the Bank.

 To complement the Articles of Agreement and the AIIB By-Laws, the Board of Governors has also adopted the Rules of Procedure of the Board of Governors to govern all matters before it.
+Specifically, the Rules of Procedure of the Board of Governors prescribe procedures for meetings of the Board of Governors, including, among others, the organization of, attendance at, agenda for, and decision-making of the meetings.

 To establish principles and ethical standards for Officials on the Board of Directors in relation to their status and responsibilities in the Bank, the Board of Governors has adopted a Code of Conduct for Board Officials, which supplements the Articles of Agreement and the By-Laws of the Bank.
 The Board of Governors has also adopted a Code of Conduct for Bank Personnel, to set out the guidelines and ethical standards for the conduct of Bank Personnel.

 126.96.36.199 Rules of Procedure of the Board of Directors

-To properly exercise the powers and authorities vested in it, the Board of Directors has adopted its Rules of Procedure.
+To properly exercise the powers and authorities vested in it, the Board of Directors has adopted Rules of Procedure.
 Those Rules are intended to be complementary to the Articles of Agreement and the AIIB By-Laws.
 The Board of Directors has also established various committees to facilitate its work to the extent authorized by the Board of Governors.

 Pursuant to Article 26(ii) of the Articles of Agreement, the Board of Directors, responsible for the direction of the general operations of the Bank, shall establish the policies of the Bank and take decisions on major operational and financial policies.
 These policies are intended to cover all major aspects of the operations of the Bank, ranging from its financing, asset liability management and investment operations, to its international relations, corporate procurement and compensation and benefits for its staff.

 Directives are binding instructions issued by the President to AIIB staff.
 They may also serve to delegate authority and attribute responsibilities.
-Directives may implement a Policy adopted by the Board of Directors or may sometimes be standalone initiatives by the President.
-They are one of the ways in which the President, as chief of staff, ensures that AIIB staff work together in a coordinated, efficient and confident way that leads to high-performance and institutional success.
+Directives may implement a Policy adopted by the Board of Directors or may sometimes be stand-alone initiatives by the President.
+They are one of the ways in which the President, as chief of staff, ensures that AIIB staff work together in a coordinated, efficient, and confident way that leads to high-performance and institutional success.

-II.
-Legal Regulatory Mechanisms
+3. Regulatory Mechanisms

-In addition, an Ethics Committee has been established to consider matters relating to the implementation, interpretation and application of the Code of Conduct for Board Officials.
-The President, being the Bank’s chief of staff, has likewise put in place appropriate mechanisms to ensure compliance with the Bank’s internal policies and regulations.
+In addition, an Ethics Committee has been established to consider matters relating to the implementation, interpretation, and application of the Code of Conduct for Board Officials.
+The President, being the Bank’s chief of staff, has likewise put in place mechanisms to ensure compliance with the Bank’s internal policies and regulations.
 These include the establishment of an ethics office to ensure the implementation of the Code of Conduct for Bank Personnel.
 An internal audit office has also been established under the President’s authority, to evaluate and improve the effectiveness of the Bank’s governance, risk management, and control processes.

-III.
-Accountability and Redress Mechanisms
+4. Accountability and Redress Mechanisms

-For instance, a sanction mechanism has been established for the sanctioning of firms and individuals that are found to have engaged in specified forms of fraud, corruption and other Prohibited Practices in connection with Bank-financed projects.
-To ensure compliance with its Environment and Social Policy, AIIB has also established a mechanism to receive submissions from people who believe they have been or are likely to be adversely affected by AIIB’s failure to implement the Policy.
+For instance, a sanction mechanism has been established for firms and individuals that are found to have engaged in specified forms of fraud, corruption, and other Prohibited Practices in connection with Bank-financed projects.
+To ensure compliance with its Environment and Social Policy, AIIB has also established a Project-affected People’s Mechanism to receive submissions from people who believe they have been or are likely to be adversely affected by AIIB’s failure to implement the Policy.

 In addition, AIIB has established an Administrative Review Procedure to address disputes with its staff in relation to their employment with the Bank.
 It also uses institutional arbitration clauses widely with AIIB’s corporate procurement counterparties.
 With regard to its financing of projects, AIIB includes dispute resolution clauses, and in particular, consents to arbitration as the exclusive means of resolving disputes in its sovereign agreements.